lamberta/devkit-doc/examples/guide/images/sprite-sheet/readme.md

 ~~~

 Get the initial location, if the image is packed in a sprite sheet then the left top
-position is probably not (0, 0)
+position is probably not (0, 0)...

 ~~~
         this._offsetX = map.x;
         this._offsetY = map.y;
 ~~~

-Get the size of the image in the sprite sheet, it is posible that the image is scaled
+Get the size of the image in the sprite sheet, it is posible that the image is scaled:

 ~~~
         this._sizeX = (map.width / 3) | 0;